mdcramer/mdcramer.github.io/_posts/2017-09-14-Motivation-and-Goals.md

 Unless you're Google, the typical technique for correcting spelling mistakes is the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance), or its close cousin, the [Damerau–Levenshtein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance).
 Mr. Weiss does a good job of explaining why these do not work particularly well.

 ### Goals
 * Re-implement Mr. Weiss' Recurrent Neural Network (RNN) using Tensorflow and achieve the same level of accuracy.
+(He claims 90% after 12 hours of training and 95.5% after 3.5 days of training.)
 * Attempt to implement some of the areas for exploration he suggests, as well as others, to see if further improvements can be obtained.

 ### The beginning of the code